thumbtack/slate/source/supply_api.html.md

 business.businessID | string | ID of the business (pro) | Y
 business.name | string | Business name | Y

 \* There are a variety of possible schedule strings.
-The general structure is as follows:
+The most common structure is as follows:

 First line – `Date` or `Dates`.
 This could return a full date (e.g. "Fri Apr 10 2020") or just the month and day (e.g. "Apr 10").
 If multiple dates, then comma-separated (e.g. "Apr 10, Apr 11, Apr 12")